emochka2007/dayvinchik-bot/README.md

 - multiple variants to start (love ur style, nyashka, wanna go for a walk) conside
 - iterate over cities with one account.
 - all db entities in one folder
+- vectorize all of my chats and store in pg

 - Roadmap
     - TDlib setup